loremorayma2/loremorayma2/README.md

 ### Hi there 👋
 ###### ✨ My name is Lorena but I prefer to be called Lo or Lore.
-I am an active, sociable and responsible person who likes to meet new people and learn from new experiences.
+I am an active, sociable and responsible person who likes to meet new people and learn from new experiences.✨
-###### I am passionate about technology, I also love to be creative and introduce innovative technologies to improve the teaching of new people towards development.✨
+###### ✨ I am passionate about technology, I also love to be creative and introduce innovative technologies to improve the teaching of new people towards development.✨
+###### 🔭 I’m currently working as a Frontend and Mobile Developer.🌱

 📫 **How to reach me:**
 well, you could contact me by the following social networks: